This article will show you the step-by-step approach for SSIS Package Deployment using BIDS or SQL Data Tools.

 From the below screenshot you can see that it has one Data Flow task

-In Data Flow region, it has one OLE DB Source, and OLE DB Destination
+In the Data Flow region, it has one OLE DB Source and OLE DB Destination

-Let me double-click on the OLE DB Source, so that you can see the Table that we used as a source.
-From the below screenshot you can see, we used Employee Duplicate table present in the SQL Tutorial Database.
-I suggest you to refer OLE DB Source article to understand the configuration settings.
+Let me double-click on the OLE DB Source, so you can see the table we used as a source.
+From the below screenshot, you can see that we used Employee Duplicate table present in the Database.
+I suggest you refer to the OLE DB Source article to understand the configuration settings.

-In order to deploy SSIS packages using BIDS or Data Tools, navigate yourself to Solution Explorer window.
+To perform SSIS package Deployment using BIDS or Data Tools, navigate yourself to the Solution Explorer window.
 Here, right-click on the Project, and select the Deploy option from the context menu.

-Once you select the Deploy option, a new window called Integration Services Deployment Wizard will be opened as we shown below.
+Once you select the Deploy option, a new window called Integration Services Deployment Wizard will be opened, as we have shown below.
 This is an introduction page, and by clicking the Do not Show this Page Again, you can avoid this page.